 - Number board

 - Electronic chip timing

 - Event photography

 - Mechanical support

 - Camping is £5 per person per night payable on entry

 Please note: The Sport is a one day event and riders can not practice the timed stages on Friday.
-There will be and alternative practice/demo loop and a map for a 30km loop in with similar levels of technical difficulty to practice on.
+There will be and alternative practice/demo loop with similar levels of technical difficulty to practice on.